Wondering what material to use for your shower bench? Here’s everything you need to know!

 When done right, shower benches are really stylish and unique [see all of the amazing Bathroom Design Plans here].
 I think they add just a little bit of more class and personality to a nice bathroom.
 On the more practical side, shower benches improve home safety by helping to prevent falls from happening in the shower.
 They’re also relaxing to use after being on your feet all day (especially if you’ve been chasing after children like I am!) and can be a great storage shelf to tuck away your shampoo and soap bottles.

-When we decided to renovate our master bathroom, 99.9% of the reason was because we wanted a nicer shower.
-We wanted tile, and a bench, and fancy faucets, and more space [See all of the amazing Bathroom Design Plans here].
-Those dreams are finally coming true!
-But some reno hurdles were harder to get over than others, and figuring out what do to for a shower bench was one of them.
+I’m happy to report that my shower bench dreams are finally coming true!
+But through the renovation process, some hurdles were harder to get over than others and figuring out what material to use for a shower bench was one of them.
 I couldn’t find the information I wanted anywhere!
-Why are people paying for more expensive materials?
-Just for the look?
-Do they have to be maintained?
+I kept wondering: Why are people paying for more expensive materials?
+Is it just because of how they look?
+What type of materials have to be maintained?
 Which is the easiest to install?
-So I figured out some answers on my own, and hopefully you won’t need to stress about it in the future!
+What are some of the more cost-efficient options?
+So after some research, I figured out some answers on my own and am happy to share what I discovered.
+Hopefully after reading this, you won’t need to stress about figuring out what material to use for a shower bench in the future!

 When it comes to your shower bench, there are a few main choices (from what my husband and I could figure out!):